 Concrete blocks are almost always used in foundation walls as they are so much cheaper in terms of labour time to lay.

-Because of their weight, hitting a block will cause the one underneath to move also and laying a block wall, even though the blocks are heavy and cumbersome, requires a light touch.
+Because of their weight, hitting a block will cause the one underneath (if you are more than 1 course up) to move also and laying a block wall, even though the blocks are heavy and cumbersome, requires a light touch.
 We would not recommend laying more than 5 courses of blocks in one go.

 Lightweight blocks can be used in conjunction with all types of building.
 The blocks have all of the qualities needed to satisfy the Building Regulations both inside and outside, load bearing and non load bearing.